 - Ectopic pregnancy: Your fertilized egg has mistakenly attached somewhere outside the womb, possibly in the fallopian tubes-the connections between the ovaries and the womb.
 An ectopic pregnancy happens in up to 2.5 % of all pregnancies.

 - Molar pregnancy: This happens when the placental tissue grows abnormally due to a genetic error during fertilization.

 Signs of Miscarriage in 1st Trimester

 Bleeding during a miscarriage can look like coffee sediment or it can be pink to bright red.
-It can alternate between light and heavy or even stop temporarily before starting up again.

 Look out for these signs of miscarriage:

-- a discharge of fluid from your vagina.
+- vaginal discharge of fluid or tissue.

-Vaginal Bleeding in 2nd or 3rd Trimesters of Pregnancy: Main Causes
+2nd or 3rd Trimesters

 - Vasa previa: In this very rare condition, the developing baby's blood vessels in the umbilical cord or placenta cross the opening to the birth canal.
-This can be very dangerous to the baby because the blood vessels can tear open, causing the baby to bleed and lose oxygen.
-See a doctor asap!

 The signs are: